ietf-wg-acme/acme/draft-ietf-acme-acme.md

 contact URL the server considers acceptable.

 The server creates an account object with the included contact information.
-The "key" element of the account is set to the public key used to verify the JWS (i.e., the "jwk" element of the JWS header).
+The server stores the public key used to verify the JWS (i.e., the "jwk" element of the JWS header) to authenticate future requests from the account.
 The server returns this account object in a 201 (Created) response, with the account URI in a Location header field.